-Management of change is addressed under DOE 5480.19, CONDUCT OF OPERATIONS REQUIREMENTS, and DOE O 424.1, UNREVIEWED SAFETY QUESTIONS.
+Management of change is addressed under DOE O 5480.19 Chg 2, CONDUCT OF OPERATIONS REQUIREMENTS, and DOE G 424.1-1, IMPLEMENTATION GUIDE FOR USE IN ADDRESSING UNREVIEWED SAFETY QUESTION REQUIREMENTS.
 Programs that address configuration control also support this element.
-For new construction, configuration control is addressed in DOE O 430.1, LIFE CYCLE ASSET MANAGEMENT.
-DOE-STD-1073-93, Guide for Operational Configuration Management Program, applies to existing facilities.
-DOE O 420.1, FACILITY SAFETY, requires that modifications conform to requirements for new facilities.
+For new construction, configuration control is addressed in DOE O 430.1B, REAL PROPERTY ASSET MANAGEMENT.
+DOE-STD-1073-2003, Configuration Management, applies to existing facilities.
+DOE O 420.1A, FACILITY SAFETY, requires that modifications conform to requirements for new facilities.
 For years, DOE accident investigation classes have taught the use of a technique called Change Analysis to identify changes that contribute to accidents.
 This emphasizes the importance of a good MOC system in accident prevention, because virtually all accidents involve some degree of change.

 The MOC process should facilitate identification of potential unreviewed safety questions introduced by process changes.
-DOE DOE O 424.1 describes how such issues should be resolved.
+DOE G 424.1-1 describes how such issues should be resolved.